Ilhabela | Hidden Gem of Sao Paulo, Brazil

 Do not forget to wear REPELLENT, because borrachudos or mosquitoes in Ilhabela are unstoppable.
 I’ve learned it the hard way, mosquitoes will not stop biting you.

 Everyone reacts to mosquitoes bite differently.
-Daniel could get away with OFF!
+Most people could get away with OFF!
 Mosquito repellents.
-On the other hand, I need Exposis Extrême, which is a professional deep wood repellant, it can prevent 90% of the bites and alleviates the itchiness.
+On the other hand, Exposis Extrême, which is a professional deep wood repellant, it can prevent 90% of the bites and alleviates the itchiness.

 I believe that Ilhabela is one of the best-kept secrets for Sao Paulo.
 It’s quiet, clean, and beautiful.
 This island can get crowded during the long weekends, holidays, and the Carnival.
 If you can arrange the trip on a weekday may give you a more peaceful experience.